Operation Iraqi Freedom FAQ

 One, the Iraq enforcement was compliance-based.
 President Bush's presentation of intelligence did not and could not trigger OIF.
 By procedure, only Iraq’s noncompliance could trigger enforcement, and only Iraq’s compliance could switch off the enforcement.

 The prevalent myth that OIF was based on a lie relies on a false premise that shifted the burden of proof from Iraq proving compliance with the UNSC resolutions to the US proving Iraq possessed WMD.
 In fact, the US as the chief enforcer of the UNSC resolutions held no burden of proof in the Iraq enforcement.
 Iraq as the probationary party held the entire burden to prove Iraq was compliant and disarmed.
-The question of "Where is Iraq's WMD?" was never for the US President to answer; it was always one of the questions Saddam was required to answer to the chief enforcer's satisfaction in order to pass the compliance test.
+The question of "Where is Iraq's WMD?" was never for the US and UN to answer; it was always one of the questions Saddam was required to answer to the mandated standard in order to pass the compliance test.

 OIF is often isolated out of context and misrepresented as a new policy by Bush.
 In fact, OIF was the coda of the US-led enforcement with Iraq that began in 1990.
 Iraq's guilt was established as fact from the outset of the Gulf War ceasefire and presumed in the enforcement of the UNSC resolutions.
 The basic presumption of the disarmament process was anywhere Iraq provided deficient account of its weapons imputed possession.
 Thus, had Bush presented no intelligence on Iraq's weapons, the compliance-based enforcement procedure would have been the same because Saddam was guilty until he proved Iraq was compliant and disarmed.

 Two, it is undisputed that Iraq was noncompliant at the decision point for OIF.
 The compliance standard for Iraq was set by UNSC resolution (see UNSCRs 687, 688, and 1441) and US law (see P.L.
 107-243).
+Numerous observers, including the UN Commission on Human Rights, documented Saddam's gross violation of the humanitarian mandates for Iraq.
 Inspectors' reports throughout the UNSCR 1441 inspection period made clear Iraq had failed to sufficiently account for documented NBC stocks and cooperate to the mandated standard along with other violations.
-On March 7, 2003, the UNSCR 1441 inspection period concluded with UNMOVIC's report to the UN Security Council that Iraq presented "about 100 unresolved disarmament issues".
+On March 7, 2003, the UNSCR 1441 inspection period concluded with the UNMOVIC presentation of the Cluster Document to the UN Security Council:

 The pre-war intelligence that Bush presented was the intelligence that was available.
 Congressmen, Democrats and Republicans, who independently reviewed the pre-war intelligence largely shared Bush's determination.
 A partisan Democrat-slanted Senate Select Committee on Intelligence later analyzed pre-war statements by Bush administration officials and concluded they were largely "substantiated by intelligence".

 Bush’s mistake was presenting the pre-war intelligence to the public inapposite of its actual, circumscribed role in the operative enforcement procedure.
 The imprecision of intelligence due to Saddam's deception was a known issue from the beginning and accounted for with Iraq’s presumption of guilt, burden of proof, and standard of compliance.
-For Operation Desert Fox, President Clinton had cited only to Iraq’s noncompliance in terms of insufficient cooperation and deficient account of weapons when he declared “Iraq has abused its final chance” and imputed the "clear and present danger" of Saddam.
+Bush should have followed Clinton's precedent - for Operation Desert Fox, President Clinton cited only to Iraq’s noncompliance in terms of insufficient cooperation and deficient account of weapons when he declared “Iraq has abused its final chance” and imputed the "clear and present danger" of Saddam.
 Clinton's citation of noncompliance as the reason for bombing Iraq matched the operative enforcement procedure.
 When Clinton endorsed Bush's Iraq enforcement, Clinton stayed consistent with his compliance-based justification for ODF by citing the threat, heightened by the 9/11 attacks, of Saddam's "unaccounted for stocks of biological and chemical weapons".

 Bush cited properly to Iraq’s noncompliance as Clinton had done for ODF, but Bush also cited the intelligence, despite that the intelligence could not trigger enforcement.
 Propagandists pounced on Bush’s error of presentation to shift the burden of proof from Iraq to the US, but the mistake does not change that Saddam was noncompliant at the decision point for OIF and Bush properly applied the operative enforcement procedure.